slowernews/wisdom-tldr/chapters/chapter_1_self.md

 “We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment.”

 lying in death bed and regretting your life is the worst that can happen to you.

-> *'I miss being the age when i thought I would have my shit together by the time I was the age I am now.'*

-play to win, not hoping to make it, or why are you doing it? committed to win

 > *'Your temporary circumstances do not have to become your permanent identity' -- Greg Hartle*